hyperglance/azure-rule-automations/README.md

 ## Storage account permissions

 The account under which Hyperglance run needs to be able to write to the Storage Account used by the automations.
-This may be achieved by granting Hyperglance the ```Storage Blob Data Contributor``` role.
+This may be achieved by granting Hyperglance the ```Storage Account Contributor``` built-in role.

 ## Quick Start